HewlettPackard/dc-rl/README.md

 ### Adding New Weather Data

 #### Overview
-Weather data captures the ambient environmental conditions that impact the data center's cooling requirements.
-SustainDC includes weather data files in the .epw format from various locations where data centers are commonly situated.
+Weather data captures the ambient environmental conditions that impact the DC's cooling requirements.
+SustainDC includes weather data files in the .epw format from various locations where DCs are commonly situated.

 #### Data Source
 The default weather data files are extracted from: